We come together to fall apart and fall apart to come together.

 “Asbjörn!”
 Erik shouted, but then did not know what else to say.
 He understood how it appeared—it looked like he had tried to sneak attack Asbjörn the moment he had let down his guard.
 Now there was no chance he would give Erik another opportunity to explain.

 Asbjörn quickened his circle drawing pace, and the surge of wind buffeting the Prince turned even more monstrous.
 Erik tossed his head back and roared.
 Behind him the surface of the lake exploded, blowing up into the heavens.
 The earth around his dragon claw cracked, and he was flung into the sky along with gallons of water.
 And then he screamed with his mouth opened wide, kicking and clawing at the air as he tumbled towards the center of the lake.
 The howling wind bulged his cheeks out like overripe melons, gagging, choking him on air.

 Erik gathered all the prana that remain inside of him.
 The water was close now, close enough he would only have time to try this once, not that he had any prana left to try it a second time.
-He twisted his body until he was falling face down and yanked—a flow of Fire from the Abyss—and shaped it with his mind, capturing the isolation and coldness of outer space.
+He twisted his body until he was falling face down and yanked—a flow of Water from the Abyss—and shaped it with his mind, capturing the isolation and coldness of outer space.
 He curled his fingers and surface of the lake froze a hundred meters in every direction from where his hand pointed.
 The Esoteric Hand Technique affected not only the surface of the lake but also extended twice as deep as it went wide, turning much of the lake into an iceberg.

 He struck the thick ice with a stomach-turning crunch.
 Pain bloomed inside his chest, and he spat blood out of his mouth, gasping like a landlocked saltwater fish.
 Vapor rose from the ice, freezing the tears running down his cheeks.